 The countryside is flat with lush vegetation lots of canals and incredibly beautiful windmills.
 Let’s not forget about the long coastline with its wonderful beaches.
 Don’t expect to find mountains or hills in Netherlands.
 It is just a vast and flat terrain with many canals and systems which pump the water outside the mainland.

 An interesting thing to mention is that about one-third of Netherlands is above sea level.
 So that is why they need a really efficient and reliable system to pump the water from the mainland back to the sea.

-The lowest point from Netherlands is 6.7 meters below sea and the highest point is about one hundred meters above sea level.
+The lowest point from Holland is 6.7 meters below sea and the highest point is about one hundred meters above sea level.

 If you like to walk in the forest, listen to birds singing, ride a bicycle or sail, then Netherlands is the best place to visit.